-IDEA 2004 requires that students with disabilities receive physical education services, specially designed if necessary.
+IDEA 2004 requires schools to provide physical education services, specially designed if necessary.

-If your child has a disability and an IEP, the school must provide physical education as part of your child’s special education program.
+If your child has a disability and an IEP, the school must provide physical education in your child’s special education program.

-If your child is receiving specially designed or adapted physical education, (at a minimum) the IEP should include:
+If your child receives specially designed or adapted physical education services, the IEP should include:

-- a summary of present level of performance in physical education content
+- a summary of present levels of performance in physical education content

-- the frequency and duration (minutes and days per week or stipulated time period) of physical education services
+- frequency and duration (minutes and days per week or stipulated time) of physical education services

 - measurable goals and objectives about content

 - the placement where these services are provided

 As with other special education and related services, the IEP team needs to include instruction in physical education in your child’s IEP.